thir13en/training-angular/notes/state-management.md

 Improving the user experience, making the app faster and smoother to navigate is another big reason to add a state management layer to our app.
 The third and really important issue that state management systems aim at solving, is to reflect in the UI the updated state of the application in sync with the Backend.

+### Uni-directional data flow
+We need to make sure in an `MVC` application, if we modify the `Model`, changes are reflected in the `View` of the application.
+In `Angular`, this is done automagically, so we have out-of-the-box `Model/View` synchronization.
+One thing we need to make sure, is that the updates in the view do not trigger new changes in the model.
+This is known as `unidirectional data flow`, and helps a lot in keeping the application easy to reason about.
+In `development mode` in `Angular`, the cycle to update the view executes twice, and if the result of both executions is not idempotent (exactly same results) we get the infamous error `ExpressionChangedAfterItHasBeenCheckedError`.

 ## Redux-like
 ### You probably don't need Redux, here's when you will need it